-As you’ve probably already guessed, we’re big fans of matching and mixing bits of furniture from all different sources.
-We have items that we’re given to us, antiques we’ve inherited from our families, furniture we’ve found second hand and of course have a few new bits and pieces, too.
+As you’ve probably already guessed, we’re big fans of mixing and matching furniture from all different sources.
+We have items that were given to us, antiques we’ve inherited from our families, cupboards and shelves that we built ourselves, second hand furniture we found, of course, have a few new bits and pieces, too.

-By finding things that you like from a bunch of different sources, we think that you end up with a more rounded home that looks less like something from a catalog.
-For us buying second hand furniture is the best way find and create something individual as well as grabbing bag a bargain in the process.
+By finding things that you like from a bunch of different sources, you end up with a more rounded home that’s full of personality and doesn’t look like something straight out of a catalogue.
+Interior design can be difficult and buying second-hand furniture makes it easier to find and create something individual as well as grabbing bag a bargain in the process.

-As much as we love finding new things for our home, there’s only so much space we have, so we*re not only sharing our tips on how to find great second hand furniture but also how to easily recycle furniture you no longer need.
+We love finding new things for our home but there’s only so much space we have, so we’re not only sharing our tips on how to find great second-hand furniture but also how to easily recycle furniture you no longer need.

-I’ve lost count of the amount of times we’ve visited our favourite antique centre without finding anything that we like.
+I’ve lost count of the times we’ve visited our favourite antique centre without finding anything we liked.
 Regular visits do however pay off and we’ve been able to pick up some great pieces of furniture including the sideboard we’ve just mentioned, our dining chairs and the bedside table in our guest room (it’s actually a record cabinet).

 The same of course goes for all other places where you can find second hand furniture like Preloved and Freecycle.
-Regular checking really does pay off and on some sites like eBay you can even set email alerts up if what you’re looking for gets added.
+Regular checking really does pay off!

 We bought our first set of dining chairs more than a year before we bought our second lot of 4.
-We always knew that we wanted a total of 8, so just kept looking and in the end were able to pick up the exact same matching ones.
+We always knew that we wanted a total of 8, so just kept looking.
+In the end, we were able to pick up the exact same matching ones.
 It may have taken a bit longer than we expected, but we got there in the end!

 The most important thing to remember when looking for second hand furniture is to take your measurements with you!
 You’ll probably only have one chance, especially when comes to something unique and once it’s gone, it’s gone!